On Accelerating the Regularized Alternating Least Square Algorithm for Tensors: Abstract

 \section{Abstract}

-In this paper, we discuss the convergence and acceleration of the regularized alternating least square (RALS) algorithm for tensor approximation.
-We analyze the global convergence based on the Kurdyka-{\L}ojasiewicz inequality.
-Moreover, we show that the RALS algorithm has a linear local convergence rate.
-Furthermore, we propose an accelerated version for this regularized algorithm.
-The numerical experiments verify the linear local convergence rate of the RALS algorithm and demonstrate a faster convergence rate for the accelerated version in comparison to both the standard and regularized alternating least squares algorithms.
+In this paper, we discuss the acceleration of the regularized alternating least square (RALS) algorithm for tensor approximation.
+We propose a fast iterative method using a Aitken-Stefensen like updates for the regularized algorithm.
+Through numerical experiments, the fast algorithm demonstrate a faster convergence rate for the accelerated version in comparison to both the standard and regularized alternating least squares algorithms.
+In addition, we analyze the global convergence based on the Kurdyka-{\L}ojasiewicz inequality as well as show that the RALS algorithm has a linear local convergence rate.

 \begin{AMS} 15A69, 65F30 \end{AMS}